eriksol116/My-Projects-WEB3/README.md

-# Blockchain Projects: (BITCOIN / SOLANA / EVM / CARDANO / NEAR)
+# Blockchain Projects: (BITCOIN / SOLANA / EVM / TON)

 You can find my past works here.
 Some of projects(repos) are in private status.